M. P. Shankar

-M. P. Shankar (20 August 1935 – 17 July 2008) was an Indian actor in Kannada cinema.
-He acted in films like Satya Harishchandra as 'Veera Baahu', Naagarahaavu as 'Pailwan Basanna', Bhootayyana Maga Ayyu as Bhootayya, Ratnamanjari etc. He produced the film Gandhada Gudi starring Rajkumar in which Shankar acted as forest department driver Johnny.
+Mysore Puttalingappa Shankar (20 August 1935 – 17 July 2008) was an Indian actor and filmmaker in Kannada cinema.
+He acted in films like Satya Harishchandra as 'Veera Baahu', Naagarahaavu as 'Pailwan Basanna', Bhootayyana Maga Ayyu as Bhootayya, Ratnamanjari etc. He produced the film Gandhada Gudi starring Dr. Rajkumar in which Shankar acted as forest department driver Johnny.
 He died on 17 July 2008 in Mysore.
+His contribution to Kannada cinema was recognised by the Government of Karnataka by awarding him the Rajyotsava Prashasti in 2002.

 Early life

 Shankar was the third son of Puttalingappa and Gangamma.
 His father ran a handloom textile industry.
 Shankar had his primary and secondary education in Dalvoy School and higher secondary education in Banumaiah's High School.
 His family got into financial crisis due to losses at textile industry.
 He could not even appear for SSLC exams because of financial problems.
 He worked as a daily wager in the then Mysore Electricity Board.

 Career

 Shankar started his career as a foundry man in the railway workshop at Mysore in 1955 on a monthly wage of Rs.
 80. This iron grinding work affected his body.
 Shankar, who practised wrestling, participated in the Dasara wrestling competition in 1956 and received title from the then Chief Minister B. D. Jatti.
 He dreamt of winning the "Sri Mysore" wrestling title.
 But the wrestling competition was suspended for three years from 1957, following the violence which broke out during the competition that year.
 His acting talent came to light when he played the role of Kadu Kuruba in the diamond jubilee celebration of Banumaiah's Institutions and received a prize from Sri Jayachamaraja Wadiyar.

 He formed a drama troupe under the banner Bharani Kalavidaru and enacted plays such as Gadayuddha, Yechchama Nayaka, Yelahanka Bhoopala and Raja Gopichand throughout the State.